gSchool/ada-pre-course/05-day05/00-starter/00-starter.md

-# Day 5
+# Unit 5

-In this day's lesson we will work on arrays, and `nil`.
+In this unit's lesson we will work on arrays, and `nil`.

 ## Learning Goals